-An application for reasonable accommodation may be made by an individual with a disability, his or her representative, or a developer or provider of housing for individuals with disabilities as set forth in Article 27, of the Comprehensive Zoning Ordinance.
+An application for reasonable accommodation may be made by an individual with a disability, his or her representative, or a developer or provider of housing for individuals with disabilities as set forth in Article 27 of the Comprehensive Zoning Ordinance.

-Requests for reasonable accommodation made pursuant to Article 27 of the Comprehensive Zoning Ordinance shall be reviewed by the Executive Director of the City Planning Commission, using the criteria set forth in Article 27, Section 27.5.
+Requests for reasonable accommodation made pursuant to Article 27 of the Comprehensive Zoning Ordinance shall be reviewed by the Executive Director of the City Planning Commission, using the criteria set forth in Article 27, Section 27.5 of the Comprehensive Zoning Ordinance.